-Understanding secondary school league tables
+Secondary school league tables explained

 The short answer is that it is considered fairer to see a pupil's best achievement across a broad spectrum of subjects.

-Teachers and head teachers had complained that the five good GCSEs measure, used until the academic year 2014-15, was too narrow.
+Teachers and head teachers had complained that the five good GCSEs measure, used until the academic year 2014-15, was way too narrow.

 They also argued that the English Baccalaureate measure was too prescriptive and relevant only for the more academic students.

-The aim of Progress and Attainment 8 is to give a broader picture of how schools are bringing their pupils on.
+So the aim of Progress 8 and Attainment 8 is to give a broader picture of how schools are bringing their pupils on.

 Is there anything new to watch out for this year?

 Yes.
-This year the data includes new-style GCSEs in maths and English, which are now graded 9-1.
+This year the data includes predominantly new-style GCSEs, which are graded 9-1 instead of A*-G.

-All other subjects are still graded under the old system of A*-G and so are included in this year's league tables on that basis.
+Last year's tables were based on GCSEs under the old alphabetical marking system, except for maths and English which were graded 9-1 for the first time the year before last.

-This mix of numerically and alphabetically graded GCSEs means there is a change to how the Attainment 8 score is calculated.
+There are a few subjects that are still graded under the old system of A*-G and they are included in this year's league tables on that basis.

 What happens elsewhere in the UK?